 Personal Residual Income:

-In personal finance, residual income is the disposable income.
+In personal finance, residual income is disposable income.
 You can calculate your residual income every month by taking what is left over after paying all debts.
 This debt-to-income ratio is critical when looking to get loans from banks and lending services.

 Banks and lenders want to see how much you keep to see if it is worth loaning you money.
-The debt to income ratio is significant to these lenders.
+The debt-to-income ratio is significant to these lenders.